m1k1o/neko/docs/getting-started/README.md

       NEKO_UDPMUX: 8082
       NEKO_ICELITE: 1
 ```

+- When using mux, `NEKO_EPR` is ignored.
+- You only need to expose maximum two ports for WebRTC on your router/firewall and have many users connected.
+- It can even be the same port number, so e.g. `NEKO_TCPMUX: 8081` and `NEKO_UDPMUX: 8081`.
+- You can use them alone (either TCP or UDP) when needed.
+  - UDP is generally better for latency.
+But some networks block UDP so it is good to have TCP available as fallback.
+- Still, using `NEKO_ICELITE=true` is recommended.

 ### Want to customize and install own add-ons, set custom bookmarks?
 - You would need to modify the existing policy file and mount it to your container.